neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_dir}}/HELP.md

 On a local machine, run `neuro-flow mkvolumes`.
 This command creates storage folders for all defined volumes.
 You only need to run this once.

 After the storage folders have been created, run `neuro-flow upload data` from the a local machine as well.
-This command pushes local files stored in `./data` into the `storage:{{ cookiecutter.project_slug }}/data` volume mounted to your development environment's `/project/data`.
+This command pushes local files stored in `./data` into the `storage:{{ cookiecutter.project_id }}/data` volume mounted to your development environment's `/project/data`.

 You can upload (or download) every folder for which the `local` parameter is specified in the [live.yml file](./.neuro/live.yml).